evergreen-ci/evg-module-manager/emm-docs/content/workflows/working-with-evergreen.md

 ## Creating Patch Builds

-The `evg-patch` subcommand will create a patch build with changes from your base repository and all enabled repositories.
+The `evg patch` subcommand will create a patch build with changes from your base repository and all enabled repositories.

 {{< hint info >}}